wdescamps/side_projects/ObsidianGPT/MyNewVault/ Unstructured Data/ Uniform Manifold Approximation and Projection (UMAP).md

 This code demonstrates how to use UMAP to perform dimensionality reduction on the Digits dataset from scikit-learn, and then visualizes the resulting low-dimensional representation using a scatter plot.

+## Resources

+a.
+UMAP documentation - The official documentation for the UMAP Python library, with installation instructions, usage examples, and more: https://umap-learn.readthedocs.io/en/latest/
+b.
+"How to Use UMAP" tutorial by Leland McInnes - A step-by-step tutorial on using UMAP for dimensionality reduction and data visualization by the creator of the UMAP algorithm: https://umap-learn.readthedocs.io/en/latest/basic_usage.html
+c.
+UMAP GitHub repository - The official GitHub repository of the UMAP Python library, with source code, examples, and issues: https://github.com/lmcinnes/umap

 **See Also**:

 - [[ K]]